Zied-Naifar/Ecommerce/docs/general/introduction.md

 2.  `API_SUCCESS`: Upon dispatching this, your application should show the data to the user.
 3.  `API_FAILURE`: Upon dispatching this, your application should show an error message to the user.

 And this is only for **_one_** API call.
 In a real-world scenario, one page of your application could be making tens of API calls.
 How do we manage all of them effectively?
 This essentially boils down to controlling the flow of your application.
-What if there was a background process that handles multiple actions simultaneously, communicates with the Redux store and react containers at the same time?
+What if there was a background process that handles multiple actions simultaneously, communicates with the Redux store and react pages at the same time?
 This is where redux-saga comes into the picture.

 The mental model is that a saga is like a separate thread in your application that's solely responsible for side effects. `redux-saga` is a redux middleware, which means this thread can be started, paused and cancelled from the main application with normal redux actions, it has access to the full redux application state and it can dispatch redux actions as well.